ibm-cloud-docs/containers/cs_cli_install.md

 To run `kubectl` commands to manage your cluster:

 1. Depending on which [version of the {{site.data.keyword.containerlong_notm}} plug-in you use](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_beta), you must follow different steps to use `kubectl` commands.
-  * Version 0.4 (default) or earlier: Ensure that your {{site.data.keyword.containerlong_notm}} plug-in uses the latest `0.4` version by running `ibmcloud plugin update kubernetes-service`.
+  * **Version 0.4 (default) or earlier**: Ensure that your {{site.data.keyword.containerlong_notm}} plug-in uses the latest `0.4` version by running `ibmcloud plugin update kubernetes-service`.
 In CLI plug-in version 0.4 or earlier, `cluster config` provides a command that you must copy and paste to set the new `kubeconfig` file as your current `KUBECONFIG` environment variable.
 You must set your environment variable before you can interact with your cluster.
-  * Version 1.0 (beta): To use `1.0`, set the `IKS_BETA_VERSION` environment variable by running `export IKS_BETA_VERSION=1.0`.
+  * **Version 1.0 (beta)**: To use `1.0`, set the `IKS_BETA_VERSION` environment variable by running `export IKS_BETA_VERSION=1.0`.
 In CLI plug-in version 1.0, `cluster config` appends the new `kubeconfig` file to your existing `kubeconfig` file in `~/.kube/config` or the first file that is set by the `KUBECONFIG` environment variable.
 After you run `ibmcloud ks cluster config`, you can interact with your cluster immediately.
 Note that any pre-existing `kubeconfig` files are not merged automatically.

 2. Log in to the {{site.data.keyword.cloud_notm}} CLI.
 Enter your {{site.data.keyword.cloud_notm}} credentials when prompted.
     ```